 Most investors need growth to reach their goals.
 Stocks offer the potential for growth, but they can be risky.
 A lot can go wrong with a company over time.
 Mutual funds are a better choice because they use diversification to reduce that risk significantly.

-For most small investors, index funds make the most sense.
-With index funds you are not betting on a fund manager to “beat the market”—you own the market!
+For most small investors, index funds may be a great option.
+With index funds you are not betting on a fund manager to “beat the market”—you own the market.
 Plus, the expenses of index funds are generally lower than actively managed funds.

 What Funds Should I Buy in My 401(k)?

 Most 401(k)s and other employer retirement plans don’t offer ETFs and still use traditional mutual funds.
-No problem—there are plenty of good traditional index funds.
-You’ll want to split the funds between U.S. stocks (both large and small), international, and emerging markets stocks, investment grade bonds, and high yield bonds.
-There are index funds for each of these asset classes.
+No problem—there are plenty of good traditional funds.
+Funds between U.S. stocks (both large and small), international, and emerging markets stocks, investment grade bonds, and high yield bonds.

 Unless you or your advisor have decided on a specific allocation of your assets between stock and bond funds, a target date fund is a good choice.
 It contains a mix of stock and bond funds tailored to your time to retirement.
 Plus, if you stay with your company, it will adjust that mix to be less risky as you get older.

 Retirement Hack: Don’t want to pay an advisor?
 Find a target date fund with a date close to when you plan to retire and use their mix of stocks and bonds.
-You can also check if you are on track for retirement with this retirement calculator.
+You can also check if you are on track for retirement.